Ackee-Blockchain/school-of-solana/5.lesson/README.md

 ### Integration Tests

 While unit tests validate isolated logic, integration tests focus on verifying that multiple parts of a Solana program work together correctly inside a simulated blockchain environment.
 They ensure that interactions between instructions, accounts, and programs behave as expected under realistic runtime conditions.
-This type of testing is especially valuable in Solana development because most program logic depends on the state transitions of on-chain accounts and their interactions through cross-program invocations (CPIs).
-In short, integration tests bridge the gap between internal correctness and blockchain-level functionality.

-The key strength of integration tests lies in their realism.
-Unlike unit tests that run purely off-chain, integration tests execute the actual Solana runtime in a controlled, local environment.
+Integration tests execute the actual Solana runtime in a controlled, local environment.
 Each instruction is processed as it would be on-chain, complete with account validation, rent checks, signer verification, and system program calls.
-This allows developers to confirm that PDAs are derived correctly, instructions modify state as intended, and errors are raised in the right scenarios.
+This allows developers to confirm that PDAs are derived correctly, that instructions modify state as intended, and that errors are raised in the right scenarios.
 Such realism inevitably comes at a cost: integration tests run more slowly than unit tests, but they remain significantly faster and more deterministic than full tests on devnet or testnet, since they operate entirely in-memory without network communication.

 The Solana ecosystem provides several frameworks designed to facilitate integration testing, each offering a different balance between control, abstraction, and developer convenience.
-The most notable among them are solana-program-test, Anchor’s testing framework, and client-based testing libraries such as Solana Web3.js or Solana Kit.
+The most notable options are `solana-program-test`, `Anchor’s testing framework`, and client-based testing libraries such as `@solana/web3.js` or `Solana Kit`.

 ### Popular Tools for Integration Testing in Rust

 #### Solana Program Test Framework

-The solana-program-test crate is the backbone of integration testing in Solana’s Rust ecosystem.
+The `solana-program-test` crate is the backbone of integration testing in Solana’s Rust ecosystem.
 It launches a lightweight, in-process version of the Solana runtime that behaves nearly identically to a local validator but runs fully in memory.
 Developers can register one or more programs, create test accounts, send instructions, and inspect the resulting on-chain state — all without deploying to an external cluster.

 This framework is good for testing interactions between multiple accounts and verifying instruction-level behavior.
 For example, a developer might simulate the full lifecycle of a voting process, from poll initialization to casting votes and closing results, while asserting that all state transitions occur correctly.
 The framework also supports testing multiple programs simultaneously, which is useful for projects involving CPIs or modular on-chain architectures.